Wuqi District

 Wuqi District (梧棲區 (Wúqī Qū, Gô͘-chhe-khu)) is a coastal suburban district in southern Taichung, Taiwan.
-The Port of Taichung is located in Wuqi District.
+The Port of Taichung is in Wuqi District.

 History

 After the handover of Taiwan from Japan to the Republic of China in 1945, Wuqi was organized as an urban township of Taichung County.
 On 25 December 2010, Taichung County was merged with Taichung City and Wuqi was upgraded to a district of the city.

 Administrative divisions

 Dingliao, Xialiao, Zhongzheng, Zhonghe, Wenhua, Anren, Caonan, Nanjian, Fude, Dazhuang, Dacun, Xingnong, Yongning and Yongan Village.